 But meditating from hope is futile, largely because hope leaves so much space for doubt.
 And doubt creates questions and anxiety and restlessness.
 And it creates expectations.
-And all that turmoil creates much of the disturbances and insecurities that make meditation virtually impossible. .
+And all that inner questioning and anxiety creates much of the disturbances and insecurities that make meditation virtually impossible. .

-When we have faith, we can accept the difficulties of meditation.
+When we have this kind of faith, we can accept the difficulties of meditation.
 We can relax into them, and be confident that they are temporary.
 We can allow our mind and body to work things out in their own intuitive way as we contemplate the breath.

 We can surrender to the flow of moment by moment experience, without puddling about with questions like, ‘is it working?
 ‘Am I getting there?’
 Am I doing it right?’ and so on.

 With informed faith we can surrender to the process of meditation because we have taken in all the information we needed to decide that this is the path for us.
-With this kind of faith we accept that the journey is long, with many twists and turns and challenges – but worth doing, because it works, because the case for meditation has been made to our satisfaction.
+With this kind of faith we accept that the journey is long, with many twists and turns and challenges – but worth doing because it works, because the case for meditation has been made to our satisfaction.

 So if, after reading my books, you still don’t have faith, then read other books.
 Or better still, go to a good teacher, or go to the source – the huge resource of Buddhist texts and writings that are available on the net.

 Just click on the links to which follow: